jciturras/publicaciones/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: The Centre for the Study of Conflict and Social Cohesion (COES) develops collaborative research on issues related to social conflict and cohesion (coexistence) in Chile, through a multidisciplinary team from the social sciences and humanities.

-The Centre's lines of research are:

-- The socio-economic dimensions of the conflict
-- Group and individual interactions
-- Political and social conflict
-- Geographies of conflict and cohesion

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons